-You are required to report violations of PPM Chapter 3010, Policy Prohibiting Discrimination, Harassment, Sexual Violence, Domestic and Dating Violence, and Stalking, and Procedure for Reviewing Complaints to the Office of Institutional Equity (OIE)
+You are required to report violations of PPM Chapter 3010, Policy Prohibiting Discrimination, Harassment, Sexual Harassment, and Procedure for Reviewing Complaints to the Office of Institutional Equity (OIE)

 While the University encourages all campus community members to report incidents of harassment or discrimination, several classifications of employees have been identified as "mandated reporters" for Title IX purposes.
 These employees have authority and responsibility to take action to remedy harassment by reporting to the OIE.

 Faculty and staff who wish to report Title IX incidents may do so online or in person to the Title IX Coordinator or Deputy Title IX Coordinators.

 For parents of students who have been sexually assaulted

 Finding out that your child has been sexually assaulted can be a parent’s worst nightmare, and the situation can be much harder to deal with when your child is away at college and you can’t physically be there for him or her.
 But if your child turns to you for help, there are many ways that you can show your support, even from afar.